prestix-studio/cloudns_api/README.rst

     >>> print(response.json())

         {
-            'success':      True,
+            "success":      True,
-            'status_code':  200,
+            "status_code":  200,
-            'payload':      {
+            "payload":      {
-                'status': 'Success',
+                "status": "Success",
-                'status_description':
+                "status_description":
-                    'The DNSSEC is activated for your zone.
-The keys will be generated soon.'
+                    "The DNSSEC is activated for your zone.
+The keys will be generated soon."
             }
         }